 This FOA is consistent with the principles of tribal sovereignty and self-determination, and with an all of-the-above energy strategy that recognizes the breadth of energy resources on Tribal Lands, and each Tribe's right to use them as they see fit.
 Projects sought under this FOA are fuel and technology neutral.
-Through grants, DOE intends to provide financial support under the provisions of the Title V of EPAct 2005.
+Through grants, DOE's Office of Indian Energy intends to provide financial support under the provisions of the Title V of EPAct 2005.
 Specifically, DOE's Office of Indian Energy is soliciting applications from Indian Tribes, which include Alaska Native Regional Corporations and Village Corporations (hereafter referred collectively as "Indian Tribes"), Intertribal Organizations, and Tribal Energy Development Organizations to:

-- 1) Install energy generating system(s) and/or energy efficiency measure(s) for Tribal Building(s) (Topic Area 1); or, - 2) Deploy community-scale energy generating system(s) on Tribal Lands (Topic Area 2); or, - 3) Install energy system(s) for autonomous operation (independent of the traditional centralized electric power grid) to power a single or multiple essential tribal facilities during emergency situations or for tribal community resilience (Topic Area 3).
+- 1) Install energy generating system(s) and/or energy efficiency measure(s) for Tribal Building(s) (Topic Area 1); or, - 2) Deploy community-scale energy generating system(s) or energy storage on Tribal Lands (Topic Area 2); or, - 3) Install integrated energy system(s) for autonomous operation (independent of the traditional centralized electric power grid) to power a single or multiple essential tribal facilities during emergency situations or for tribal community resilience (Topic Area 3); or, - 4) Deploy energy infrastructure or integrated energy system(s) to electrify Tribal Buildings (Topic Area 4).